Aikku93/SGE/docs/MML.md

 Finally, each note may also carry a velocity associated with it.
-This velocity can be set to apply to that note only, or to become "sticky" and apply to all further notes, as though a `v` command had been used.
-This is achieved by appending a `=` character immediately after the note (and its duration, if any) followed by the velocity to use (1..128).
-If the velocity needs to "stick", a `!` character may be appended after the velocity value (eg. `{ce=64g}` will override the velocity only for the E note, whereas `{ce=64!g}` overrides the velocity for the E note, and uses it for all notes that follow).
+This velocity can be set to apply to that note only, or to become "sticky" and apply to all notes in a note stack.
+This is achieved by appending a `=` symbol immediately after the note (and its duration, if any), followed by the velocity to use for that note or note stack (1..128).
+Individual notes within a stack may also be overriden even with a sticky override on the stack.
+For example, `{ce=64g}` will apply a velocity override to the E note, whereas `{ce=64g}=100` applies an override of 100 to both C and G notes, but an override of 64 for the E.

 Multiple notes may be played simultaneously.
 The syntax for this is to enclose all notes inside curly braces (eg. `{ceg}`); all notes inside the braces are